 I know you mentioned there's a federal investigation of Charlottesville underway, and I know you've also spoken about an investigation into leaking.

-Um is there any update you have on those issues or tell us a little bit what they're about?
+Is there any update you have on those issues or tell us a little bit what they're about?

 It's just out of control.

-It cannot be accep accepted.
+It cannot be accepted.

-They're not easy cases to make, as you well know.
+They're not easy cases to make, as you well know, but we are working at it aggressively.

 All right, Mr. Attorney General, always a pleasure to have you.

-Thank you for uh updating us uh on that and restoring the rule of law and order and and and investigating these important matters really matter to the American people, and we hope you'll come on the show whenever you can.
+Thank you for updating us on that and restoring the rule of law and order and investigating these important matters really matter to the American people.

 We really appreciate your time, sir.